yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication.md

 1. Proceed to setting up [unidirectional](#set-up-unidirectional-replication) or [bidirectional](#set-up-bidirectional-replication) replication.

 {{< note title="Note" >}}
-If you already have existing data in your tables, follow the bootstrap process described in [bootstrap a sink cluster](#bootstrap-a-sink-cluster).
+If you already have existing data in your tables, follow the bootstrap process described in [Bootstrap a target universe](#bootstrap-a-target-universe).
 {{< /note >}}

 ## Set up unidirectional replication